Syd Barrett: Departure from Pink Floyd

-During Pink Floyd's UK tour with Jimi Hendrix in November 1967, guitarist David O'List from the Nice substituted for Barrett on several occasions when he was unable to perform or failed to appear.
-Around Christmas, Pink Floyd asked Barrett's schoolfriend David Gilmour to join as a second guitarist to cover for Barrett.
+Around Christmas 1967, Pink Floyd asked Gilmour to join as a second guitarist to cover for Barrett.
 For a handful of shows, Gilmour played and sang while Barrett wandered around on stage, occasionally joining the performance.
-The other band members grew tired of Barrett's antics and, on 26 January 1968, when Waters was driving on the way to a show at Southampton University, they elected not to pick Barrett up.
-One person in the car said, "Shall we pick Syd up?" and another said, "Let's not bother."
+The other band members grew tired of Barrett's behaviour.
+On 26 January 1968, when Waters was driving the band to a show at Southampton University, they elected not to pick him up.
+One person said, "Shall we pick Syd up?" and another said, "Let's not bother."
 As Barrett had written the bulk of the band's material, the plan was to retain him as a non-touring member, as the Beach Boys had done with Brian Wilson, but this proved impractical.

-According to Waters, Barrett came to what was to be their last practice session with a new song he had dubbed "Have You Got It Yet?"
-The song seemed simple when he first presented it, but it soon became impossibly difficult to learn; the band eventually realised that Barrett was changing the arrangement as they played, and that Barrett was playing a joke on them.
+According to Waters, Barrett came to what was to be their last practice session with a new song he had dubbed "Have You Got It Yet?".
+The song seemed simple when he first presented it, but it soon became impossible to learn.
+The band eventually realised that Barrett was changing the arrangement as they played, and that Barrett was playing a joke on them.
+According to Gilmour, "Some parts of his brain were perfectly intact—his sense of humour being one of them."
 Waters called it "a real act of mad genius".

-Of the songs Barrett wrote for Pink Floyd after The Piper at the Gates of Dawn, only "Jugband Blues" was included on their album, A Saucerful of Secrets (1968).
-"Apples and Oranges" became an unsuccessful single, and "Scream Thy Last Scream" and "Vegetable Man" remained unreleased until 2016 in The Early Years 1965–1972 box set, as they were deemed too dark and unsettling.
+Of the songs Barrett wrote for Pink Floyd after The Piper at the Gates of Dawn, only "Jugband Blues" was included on their second album, A Saucerful of Secrets (1968).
+"Apples and Oranges" became an unsuccessful single, while "Scream Thy Last Scream", "Vegetable Man" and the instrumental "In the Beechwoods" remained unreleased until 2016.
 Barrett played guitar on the Saucerful of Secrets tracks "Remember a Day" and "Set the Controls for the Heart of the Sun".

-Feeling guilty, the members of Pink Floyd did not tell Barrett that he was no longer in the band.
-According to Wright, who lived with Barrett at the time, he told Barrett he was going out to buy cigarettes when leaving to play a show.
-He would return hours later to find Barrett in the same position, sometimes with a cigarette burned completely down between his fingers.
-The incident was later referenced in the film Pink Floyd – The Wall.
-Emerging from catatonia and unaware that a long period had elapsed, Barrett would ask, "Have you got the cigarettes?"

 Barrett spent time outside the recording studio, in the reception area, waiting to be invited in.
 He also came to a few performances and glared at Gilmour.
-On 6 April 1968, Pink Floyd officially announced that Barrett was no longer a member, the same day their contract with Blackhill Enterprises was terminated.
+On 6 April 1968, Pink Floyd announced that Barrett was no longer a member, the same day their contract with Blackhill Enterprises was terminated.
 Considering him the band's musical leader, Blackhill Enterprises retained Barrett.